aflashyrhetoric/aflashyrhetoric.github.io/themes/aflashyrhetoric-theme/archetypes/posts.md

 +++
 slug = ""
 ogdescription = ""
+series = ""
 +++

-### The slug should be the same as the image path and the ogdescription is for Facebook
+slug should equal the image path ogdescription is for Facebook and image previews